valentina-alvarez/Guatemala-Data/PROPOSAL.md

 However, we might be able to draw some comparisons between 2017 and 2018, once I get all the 2017 data.

-Also, how do I factor in things that were not directly addressed in the survey?
-For example, at lunch we talked about how the girls might have felt inclined to answer the post-implementation survey more positively because they liked their teachers, not necessarily because they liked the subject.
+Finally, how do I factor in things that were not directly addressed in the survey?
+For example, at Flunch we talked about how the girls might have felt inclined to answer the post-implementation survey more positively because they liked their teachers, not necessarily because they liked the subject.

 ### Load data